HaikuZen/myCCC4Worker/README.md

 D1 provides a serverless SQLite database that scales automatically and is globally distributed.

 ### Database Tables
-- `rides` - Core ride data and GPX storage
+- `rides` - Core ride data and GPX storage with user associations
 - `users` - User profiles from Google OAuth2
 - `sessions` - Secure session management
 - `calorie_breakdown` - Detailed calorie calculation factors
 - `configuration` - Application settings and preferences

+### User Data Privacy
+- Each ride in the `rides` table includes a `user_id` column linking to the `users` table
+- Queries automatically filter rides by the authenticated user
+- Foreign key constraints with `ON DELETE CASCADE` ensure data cleanup
+- Admin users can view all data for management purposes

+See [`USER_RIDE_ASSOCIATION.md`](USER_RIDE_ASSOCIATION.md) for detailed implementation documentation.

 ## Weather Service